splatas/workshop-jboss-eap-on-openshift/README.md

 ## Deploy
 1. Working with JBoss EAP for OpenShift Imagestreams and Templates
-    - Work in namespaces previously created 'eap-demo'
+    - Work in namespaces previously created 'eap-demo-$MY_USER'
-      * oc project eap-demo
+      * oc project eap-demo-$MY_USER
     - If you are using any HTTPS-enabled features, create a keystore and a secret (ex: using eap73-https-s2i template for JDK 8)
       * Create keystore:
         + keytool -genkey -keyalg RSA -alias my-kesystore -keystore my-keystore-file.jks -validity 360 -keysize 2048